pavlog/sscara/README.md

 * M500 to save data to EEPROM
 NOTE: Steps per unit must me calibrated already
 NOTE2: Home position calculation will use M206 offset angles to calculate real home pos

-Steps Per Unit calibration:
-Theory: stepperUnitsPerRevolution*driverMicrostepping*gearboxration/360, sscara (with drv8825 1/32) = 200*32*5/360 = 88.888
-* G28 XY
-* G1 X-50
-* G1 X50
-* Measure real distance and correct units (M92 X## Y##) until travel distance will become 100mm
-* M500 to save data to EEPROM
-NOTE2: home offset is an angles not a mm (also can be use for fine tuning calibration especially with M370 command)

-Repeat XY and Units calibration a few times

 Z calibration
 * G28 Z